-The elementary school has a Counselor that it shares with the high school.
-If a parent or student wishes to visit with the counselor please make an appointment by contacting the elementary school office.
+The elementary school has a Social Worker that it shares with the high school.
+If a parent or student wishes to visit with the social worker please make an appointment by contacting the elementary school office.

 Library

 Students will be expected to follow school rules while using the library.
 Lost library books will be subject to replacement costs.
 In extreme cases of loss or misuse, students may be prohibited from continuing to check out books.